c6o/docs/content/provisioners/firstapp.md

 * Status reporting and error handling.
 Application provisioners should report status and handle errors in case of failure.

-To get started, we'll have a look at the Node-RED provisioner.
+To get started, we'll have a look at the Node-RED application spec and provisioner.

+## A Simple CodeZero Application

-## Application Spec
+### Application Spec

 The application spec is installed in a c6o cluster to trigger provisioning.
-To get started, it's best to create an application spec manually before publishing it to Hub for local testing using the CLI.
+To get started, it's best to create an application spec manually before publishing it to Hub for development and testing.

 An example Node-RED manifest that supports installation, removal and launch from the c6o Marina desktop is as follows: